 The Endogenous Cannabinoid (Endocannabinoid) System (ECS) is responsible for promoting homeostasis (balance) within the body.
-This includes a healthy inflammatory response, supporting the central nervous system, and enhancing cell vitality.
+This includes supporting the central nervous system and enhancing cell vitality.
 The ECS is composed of highly specialized receptor sites that are embedded in cell membranes.
 There are cannabinoid receptors located in different areas of the body, all with a specific function.

 Homeostasis refers to the processes and reactions that our body utilizes to actively maintain a constant internal environment.
 Some examples of systems within our bodies that require this constant balancing include oxygen levels, hydration, and body temperature.
 Disturbances to this balance can lead to diseases.

 Our body’s endocannabinoid system produces endocannabinoids that regulate the biochemical processes which help to maintain homeostasis.
 However, our bodies do not produce enough cannabinoids on their own and we must incorporate phytocannabinoids (plant-based cannabinoids) to help our body obtain homeostasis.
 This is especially important for women, as we age, in assisting to support the ECS regulatory function on the Endocrine System.

 There are many types of signaling molecules in the endocannabinoid system and more are being discovered all the time.
 The phytocannabinoids, plant cannabinoids, found in the cannabis Sativa plant mirror very close in chemical composition to the endocannabinoids our body produces.
 All endocannabinoids are lipids and made from polyunsaturated fatty acids (PUFAs) like omega-3, omega-6, omega-9, and conjugated fatty acids.